DKHAC Aquatic Program General FAQs

 We need to be able to contact trace all entries to DKHAC.
-Only one spectator is allowed per student.

 By enrolling into the DKHAC Aquatic Program you understand that should we need to contact trace an event, we expect each Responsible Person to be able to identify the spectator that accompanied your child on any given session.
 The expectation is that the person who attended with the child will then follow government recommendations and contact tracing requirements.